IanMods/PocketGPS/README.md

 # PocketGPS

-This mod minimap mods only display if the PocketGPS item is in the players inventory or Curios/Trinkets/Accessories slot.
+This mod adds a "PocketGPS" item and makes minimap mods only display if it is in the players inventory or Curios/Trinkets/Accessories slot.
 Useful if you want to limit minimap usage in the early game.

-Includes support for the following minimaps:
+Includes support for the following minimaps currently:
 - Xaero's Minimap
 - FTB Chunks
 - JourneyMap